 The above result identifies a condition under which \( \cT\) acts as a contraction in the complement of the subspace \( \fix(\cT) \).
-This is the closest an operator can come to being a contraction if it has a nontrivial $\fix(\cT)$, i.e., if $\fix(\cT) \neq \{\0\}$.
-Although the final conclusion in Lemma~\eqref{lemmaT} appears in~\cite{athalye2023contractivity}, we provide a proof in Appendix~\ref{pf:lemmaT} for completeness.
-Importantly, we see from Propositions~\ref{prop:G} and~\ref{prop:VandW} that $\cW$ and $\cG$ satisfy the assumptions in Lemma~\ref{lemmaT}.
+This is the closest a linear operator can come to being a contraction if it has a nontrivial $\fix(\cT)$, i.e., if $\fix(\cT) \neq \{\0\}$.
+Although a similar conclusion appears in~\cite{athalye2023contractivity}, we include a proof in Appendix~\ref{pf:lemmaT} for completeness.
+Importantly, Propositions~\ref{prop:G} and~\ref{prop:VandW} confirm that $\cW$ and $\cG$ satisfy the assumptions of Lemma~\ref{lemmaT}.

-We are now ready to prove our main result: the contractivity of \(\fix(\cW) \cap \fix(\cG)\) and, consequently, the global linear convergence of HyDeFuse.
+We are now ready to establish our main result, namely that $\cT$ is a contraction operator.

-\begin{thm} The fixed point operator $\cT$ in~\eqref{eq:defFP} is a contraction.
-In particular, for any arbitrary initialization $\X_0$, the iterates of HyDeFuse generated by~\eqref{eq:pnppgd} converge linearly to the unique fixed point of $\cT$. \end{thm}
+\begin{thm} The fixed-point operator $\cT$ is a contraction.
+Consequently, for any initialization $\X_0 \in \bbH$, the iterates generated by~\eqref{eq:pnppgd} converge linearly to the unique fixed point of $\cT$. \end{thm}

-We had earlier noted that $\cT$ is a contraction if $\cW \circ \cG$ is a contraction.
-By Proposition~\ref{prop:lessthan}, it suffices to show that for any $\X \neq \0$,
+\begin{proof} From~\eqref{eq:WG}, $\cP$, and consequently $\cT$, is a contraction if $\cW \circ \cG$ is a contraction.
+Furthermore, by Proposition~\ref{prop:lessthan}, it suffices to show that for any $\X \neq \0$,